pixelotes/git-commit-analyzer/README.md

 - [ ] Add better error handling logic
 - [ ] Make report output more customizable
 - [ ] If ollama lists a single model, use it by default
+- [ ] Make the script less ollama-specific so it can be used with other backends

 ## 🤝 Contributing